FabienTregan/TheOldManGlitch/readme.md

   Scroll down the whole list

 > We can't find it.
-This it because in memory, it is not a variable length list where things can be added, it is a fixed sized memory area.
+This it because in memory, it is not a variable length list where things can be added, it is a fixed size memory area.
 We calculate the address of the byte coresponding to a given Pokémon Type number, and toggle a bit to indicate that we encountered it.
 And when we do this calculation with an invalid number (`00` or `86`) we reach some random place in memory which is outside of the Pokédex area.
 >
 > In fact it is not random, it is fixed.
 And where is it?
 It is just after the Pokédex area in memory, it is...

 go back up in menu, show item list

-> It is in the list of item we carry.
+> It is in the list of Items we carry.
 More precisely, in the quantity of the sixth item.
-So how many do we have now ?
+So how many do we have now?

 Scroll down: